ryan-taylor/workos-jsr/MIGRATION.md

   clients improved code portability
 - **URL and URLSearchParams**: Using these web standard APIs instead of custom URL handling simplified the code

 ### 2. Modern Module Resolution

 We've adopted a fully Deno-native approach to module resolution:

 - **Import Maps**: Using import maps for clear, consistent dependency management across the project
 - **JSR.io Integration**: Prioritizing JSR.io as our primary package registry
 - **Version Pinning**: Precisely specifying dependency versions for stability and reproducibility
-- **npm: Compatibility**: Using Deno's npm: specifier only when absolutely necessary, with a preference for native Deno alternatives whenever possible specifier was invaluable for dependencies without direct Deno equivalents
+- **npm: Compatibility**: Using Deno's npm: specifier only when absolutely necessary, with a preference for native Deno alternatives whenever possible

 ### 3. TypeScript Compatibility